-All ammunition must be carried on the competitor's person and not in the hand.
-Any dropped magazines or speedloaders may not be retrieved A reload requires magazine fully inserted and locked.
-Magazines that are clipped together, e.g. back to back or side by side, may not be reinserted - a fresh magazine must be taken from the competitor's person and at least one round loaded, taken from the competitor's person
+All ammunition must be carried on the competitor's person and not in the hand Any dropped magazines or speedloaders may not be retrieved A reload requires inserted and locked.
+Magazines that are clipped together, e.g. back to back or side by side, may not be reinserted - a fresh magazine must be taken from the competitor's person round loaded, taken from the competitor's person

-GRSB/LBP: A magazine to be removed entirely from the firearm and a fresh
+GRSB/LBP: A magazine to be removed entirely from the firearm and a fresh magazine fully

-LBR: fired cases and unfired rounds to be removed from the gun
+LBR: Fired cases and unfired rounds to be removed from the gun and at least one